-When the windscreen on your leased car needs repairing, be it a chip, crack or complete shattering, getting it repaired is something that needs doing as a matter of urgency, even though, in the case of a chip or crack, it may not seem so at the time.
-That's because, over time, the crack or chip will get worse, and eventually, usually at the most inopportune time, it will affect the whole windscreen.
-And repairing it may come down to you.
+When the windscreen on your leased car needs repairing, if it is a chip, a crack or even completely shattered, getting it repaired is something that needs doing as a matter of urgency.
+In the case of a chip or crack, it may not seem so important at the time.
+Nevertheless it is quite urgent that you get the crack or chip repaired before it gets worse.
+If left the windscreen could potentially shatter completely whilst driving!
+You may well then be liable for the repairs.

 If you have a maintenance contract with Nationwide Vehicle Contracts, depending on the terms in the contract, windscreen repairs may be included.
 In a standard contract they are often not, so when negotiating the contract it is best to check.